icopy-site/awesome-cn/docs/awesome/awesome-browser-extensions-for-github.md

 The Sourcegraph browser extension gives GitHub IDE-like powers when you're viewing code, pull requests, and diffs:

 1. Go to definition
-2. Find references
+2. 查找参考资料
-3. 强大的代码搜索与正则表达式匹配、差异搜索和其他过滤器
+3. Powerful code search with regexp matching, diff searches, and other filters
 4. Hover tooltips
 5. File tree navigation

-Installs: 101023 | Stars: 5782 | Last update: 12 Feb 2022
+Installs: 101005 | Stars: 5791 | Last update: 12 Feb 2022

 Make tab indented code more readable by forcing the tab size to 4 instead of 8.